-Students taking a Paper administration of the assessment MAY NOT use a device connected to the Internet to access a Desmos calculator during the assessment.
+Students taking a paper administration of the assessment MAY NOT use a device connected to the Internet to access a Desmos calculator during the assessment.

-Students must only use calculators that are allowable for their grade assessment.
-Only students with a specific calculator accommodation may use calculators outside of their grade level.
-Middle school students taking a high school math course assessment must use the calculator designated for the specific test unless documented in an IEP.
-Allowing for the use of a calculator that is not designated for the grade-level assessment may unfairly disadvantage or advantage students and is, therefore, not allowed.
-Consult with your School Test Coordinator for more information about the Calculator Policy.
-Students with a documented accommodation to use a calculating device (calculator) during testing may use that handheld tool during the assessment.
-Only those students with a documented accommodation for a calculator during non-calculator Sections of the test may have access to a handheld calculator.
-Those students may use the handheld calculator for the entire test.
+Students must only use calculators that are allowable for their specific grade/course assessment.
+Middle school students taking a high school Mathematics course assessment must use the calculator designated for the specific test unless documented in an IEP or 504 Plan.
+In order to provide comparability, students must only use calculators that are allowable for their grade-level/course assessment.
+The use of a calculator that is NOT designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is NOT allowed (except for students with an appropriate accommodation).
+Speak with your STC for more information about Calculator Policy.